 The conflict between sales and marketing can lead to tension and frustration for both departments.
 It is important for companies to find a way to align the goals of both departments so that they can work together more effectively.

-What challenges arise when sales and marketing teams are not aligned?
+What happens when sales and marketing aren’t aligned?

 When sales and marketing teams are not aligned, a number of challenges can arise.

-The role sales plays in the lead process
+What role does sales play in lead generation?

 Without sales, there would be no customers.
 And without customers, there would be no business.
 It’s as simple as that.
 Sales is the lifeblood of any organization, and they play a critical role in the lead process.